nicol-777/FoodHygieneApp/docs/design.md

     - Includes columns for **Business Name, Address, and Hygiene Rating.**

     - Users can scroll through pages for more results.

+    - Filter by Rating: Allows users to refine search results.

 The **Show List / Show Map** button automatically updates based on the user's selection.